tjsr/linkteam/README.md

 This allows you to run a single command as a postinstall hook to re-link any overwritten virtual directories during the `npm install` process.

+## Installation

+### Install globally

+You can either install this in a project or globally with `npm i -g linkteam`.
+Alternatively, you could use `npx linkteam [opts]`

+### Project usage

+Install in to a project as a dev dependency using `npm install --save-dev linkteam` or `npm i -D linkteam`.
+This allows `linkteam` to be called from npm scripts.

 ## Usage

 `linkteam -o @tjsr` will link all projects in the `@tjsr` namespace that use juntions, ie, have had `npm link` run in the project.